PrivTuner with Homomorphic Encryption and LoRA: A P3EFT Scheme for Privacy-Preserving Parameter-Efficient Fine-Tuning of AI Foundation Models: Consumption and Privacy Protection Modelling

-Furthermore, given that the server is aware of the model structure and input dimensionality\footnote{For instance, inputs to the $\mathrm{BERT}_{\textnormal{base}}$ model are usually padded or truncated to $X^{\textnormal{input}} \in \mathbb{R}^{l\times d}$, where $l$ denotes the default token length (128, 256, or 512) and $d$ represents the dimensionality (768).}, it can calculate the total number of element-wise additions and multiplications required for prediction.
-In FHE, additions and multiplications are applied component-wisely~\cite{lee2022privacy}.
-Hence, with $a_{n}$ and $m_{n}$ representing the count of additions and multiplications needed per sample during prediction, we estimate CPU cycles as follows:
+Since the server knows the model structure and the utilized FHE techniques, it can roughly count the number of additions, multiplications and rotations required for prediction.
+Hence, with $a_{n}$, $m_{n}$ and $o_n$ denoting the count of additions, multiplications, and rotations needed per sample, we estimate CPU cycles as follows: